dnanexus/dxWDL/README.md

 <a href="https://travis-ci.org/dnanexus-rnd/dxWDL"><img src="https://travis-ci.org/dnanexus-rnd/dxWDL.svg?branch=master"/></a>

-dxWDL provides a reasonably complete set of WDL features for beta testing, in particular enabling the [GATK best practices pipeline](https://github.com/openwdl/wdl/blob/master/scripts/broad_pipelines/germline-short-variant-discovery/gvcf-generation-per-sample/1.0.0/GOTC_PairedEndSingleSampleWf.wdl).
+dxWDL provides a reasonably complete set of WDL features for beta testing.
 A few significant WDL features are not yet supported, but may be added according to user interest:

 - Nested workflows (sub-workflows)
 - Nested scatters, and conditionals nested in scatters
-- Expressions in workflow output section

 *Use at your own risk:* for the time being, dxWDL is an exploratory tool NOT covered by DNAnexus service and support agreements.
 We